-Our Code of Ethics confirms our commitment to build and maintain positive and sustainable relationships and partnerships with all the communities we serve.
+Our Code of Ethics confirms our commitment to build and maintain positive and mutually beneficial relationships and partnerships with all the communities we serve.
 We recognize the importance of working cooperatively and collaboratively with all Indigenous groups including First Nations, Inuit and Métis communities.
-We voluntarily disclose information about out work with Indigenous communities in our Sustainability Report, which is available on our website (www.ATCO.com).
+We voluntarily disclose information about our work with Indigenous communities in ATCO's Sustainability Report, which is available on our website (www.ATCO.com).